idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

 This philosophy is similar to how the lower dimensional variable `_lambda` is added to the element faces of `Kernel` and `IntegratedBC` objects associated with the hybrid finite element method (HFEM).
 Documentation for that approach can be found [HFEMDiffusion](source/dgkernels/HFEMDiffusion.md) and [HFEMDirichletBC](source/bcs/HFEMDirichletBC.md) along with the base classes `DGLowerDKernel` and `LowerDIntegratedBC`.

-In a `KernelScalarBase` subclass, a naming system for the quadrature point methods of the two variable types: methods contributing to the test function of `_kappa` have "Scalar" near the front and methods contributing to the trial function of scalar variables in the Jacobian have "Scalar" at the end.
+In a `KernelScalarBase` subclass, a naming scheme is established for the quadrature point methods of the two variable types: methods contributing to the test function of `_kappa` have "Scalar" near the front and methods contributing to the trial function of scalar variables in the Jacobian have "Scalar" at the end.
 The `computeScalarQpResidual()` function +should+ be overridden (see [#KSB-parameters] for cases where the scalar should be suppressed).
 The `computeQpResidual()` function +must+ be overridden as usual for `Kernels`, although it may return zero.

-For non-AD objects, several
-contributions to the Jacobian matrix can be optionally overridden for use in Newton-type nonlinear solvers.
+For non-AD objects, several contributions to the Jacobian matrix can be optionally overridden for use in Newton-type nonlinear solvers.
+As mentioned later, the developer should choose and document which terms (rows) of the residual and terms (rows and columns) of the Jacobian will be attributed to an instance of the developed class.
+These choices can be motivated by whether some terms in the weak form can be or have already been implemented within other MOOSE classes.
-Depending on the 'job' of this kernel scalar object, it may need to do just the row for the scalar, or it may also need to do the column of the Jacobian that couples the scalar and the spatial variable. mention jvar and svar loops. over all coupled objects

-- `computeQpJacobian()`: Jacobian component d-_var-residual / d-_var
+- `computeQpJacobian()`: Jacobian component d-`_var`-residual / d-`_var`
-- `computeQpOffDiagJacobian(jvar_num)`: off-diagonal Jacobian component d-_var-residual / d-jvar
+- `computeQpOffDiagJacobian(jvar_num)`: off-diagonal Jacobian component d-`_var`-residual / d-`jvar`
-- `computeQpOffDiagJacobianScalar(svar_num)`: off-diagonal Jacobian component d-_var-residual / d-_svar
+- `computeQpOffDiagJacobianScalar(svar_num)`: off-diagonal Jacobian component d-`_var`-residual / d-`svar`
-- `computeScalarQpJacobian()`: off-diagonal Jacobian component d-_kappa-residual / d-_kappa
+- `computeScalarQpJacobian()`: Jacobian component d-`_kappa`-residual / d-`_kappa`
-- `computeScalarQpOffDiagJacobian()`: off-diagonal Jacobian component d-_kappa-residual / d-jvar
+- `computeScalarQpOffDiagJacobian()`: off-diagonal Jacobian component d-`_kappa`-residual / d-`jvar`
-- `computeScalarQpOffDiagJacobianScalar()`: off-diagonal Jacobian component d-_kappa-residual / d-svar
+- `computeScalarQpOffDiagJacobianScalar()`: off-diagonal Jacobian component d-`_kappa`-residual / d-`svar`

-Examples are shown below.
-Also there are some pre-compute functions.
+Examples of some of these methods are shown below in [#KSB-examples].
+Loops over the coupled variables wrap around these quadrature loops.
+The integer for the spatial variable is `jvar_num` and the integer for the scalar variable is `svar_num`.

+Also, there are some pre-calculation routines that are called within the quadrature loop once before the loop over spatial variable test and shape functions and before the loop over scalar components.
+These methods are useful for material or stabilization calculations.

 - `initScalarQpResidual()`: evaluations depending on qp but independent of test functions
 - `initScalarQpJacobian(jvar_num)`: evaluations depending on qp but independent of test and shape functions